gtrofimiec/project-jdp-2109-01/docs/GROUPS.md

 ```
 - GET http://localhost:8080/v1/ecommerce/groups

-    - Method is returning all available groups in JSON.
+    - Request is returning all available groups in JSON.
     - Doesn't require any parameters.

 - GET http://localhost:8080/v1/ecommerce/groups/1

-    - Method is returning chosen group in JSON.
+    - Request is returning chosen group in JSON.
     - Requires the path variable(id of a group).

 - PUT http://localhost:8080/v1/ecommerce/groups/1

-    - Method is updating chosen group
+    - Request is updating chosen group
     - Requires the path variable(id of a group), and JSON value of the updated group.
     - Returns updated group in JSON.
 ```